 Pricing

-Standalone EU Representative: From €100/month.
+Standalone EU Representative: From €59 per month, scaling with company size.
 Covers the designation, contact point function, and ongoing availability.

-EU Representative + Advisory: For companies that need an EU Rep but only lighter-touch privacy support, we can combine the EU Representative designation with our Advisory tier (from €500/month).
+EU Representative + Advisory: For companies that need an EU Rep but only lighter-touch privacy support, we can combine the EU Representative designation with our Advisory tier (From €500 per month).

 FAQ

-Do I need an EU Representative?
 If your company is based outside the EU and offers goods or services to individuals in the EU or monitors their behavior, you likely need one under GDPR Article 27.
 There are limited exceptions for occasional, low-risk processing.

-What happens if I don't appoint an EU Representative?
 Failure to appoint an EU Representative when required is itself a GDPR infringement.
 It also creates practical problems: supervisory authorities may have no way to contact you, which can escalate issues unnecessarily.

 How quickly can you set this up?
-Most EU Representative appointments are completed within 1-2 weeks.

-Do I need an EU Representative if I have an EU subsidiary?
 If your organization is established in the EU, Article 27 may not apply.
 However, the existence of an EU subsidiary alone does not always settle that question.
 You may still need a DPO depending on your processing activities.
-See Do I Need a DPO?.

-Can I use a different provider for EU Rep and DPO?
 Yes.
 Some companies use separate providers for each function.
 This naturally ensures operational separation.